RamenVentures/Operating-Manual/README.md

 4. How painful was this?
 Why?
 5. In a perfect world, how would you want this problem solved?
 6. How would you feel if I told you that you could no longer use COMPANY?

+#### Questions to Learn About Founders
+We'll chat with a few people who've worked with you and ask:
+1. How do you know them?
+2. How would you describe them?
+3. How do they handle _challenges and uncertainty_?
+4. How _determined and persistent_ are they compared others?
+5. What percentile are they in _Getting Shit Done_?
+6. How self-aware are they?
+7. How do they rank in terms of _personal growth_?
+8. Are they generally a _positive or negative person_?
+9. Would _great people leave their job to work with them_?
+Would you?

 #### Requirements
 - Intros to 2-3 users in your target market